The following information is provided for reference purposes only and should be used at your own risk!

 If a circuit code is present the solenoid coil pack is likely failed.

-The above codes, other than the circuit codes, can occur when the vanos oil pump driver tab(s) breaks or the vanos solenoid coil pack fails.
+The above codes, other than the circuit codes, can occur when the Vanos oil pump driver tab(s) breaks or the Vanos solenoid coil pack fails.
 Thus an effort must be taken to distinguish between the two failures.

 A simple, but not conclusive, method of differentiating between the two failures is to reset the fault codes and start the engine and allow it to idle.
 If the oil pump driver tabs are broken the fault codes and check engine light will be generated in a few minutes.
 The solenoid coil pack failure is often intermittent and will take some driving before the fault codes and check engine light appear.